 After the adventure, Mallory (the one who first realized Zuri is a wolf), begins a relationship with Zuri.
 The two grow closer over coming months, and Mallory begins to learn more about her girlfriend.

 Zuri's detachment is not feigned.
-It's a defense mechanism.
-Mallory realizes Zuri has some great pain in her past.
-The detachment, the distance from people and events, protects Zuri.
+Mallory realizes Zuri has developed this attitude as a defense mechanism.
+There is great pain in Zuri's past, from which the detachment, the distance from people and events, helps protects Zuri.

 Zuri has never tried ice cream!
-In fact, Zuri only eats for nourishment, never for pleasure.
+Mallory notices Zuri only eats for nourishment, never for pleasure.

 Zuri dresses in thrift store clothing, and owns just enough to get through a week before she needs to go to the laundromat.
-But Zuri also has five thousand dollars in cash in an envelope taped under the drawer of her desk.
+But Zuri also has five thousand dollars in cash in an envelope taped under the drawer of her desk, and a small messenger bag packed with two extra changes of clothing and a few essentials.

 Nothing bothers Zuri.
 Nothing excites her.
 She looks forward to nothing, regrets nothing.
 This is evidence of something very important being broken inside her, but she says it's just her Wolf.